- Type of Publication: Guideline

 Each risk management tool is described in more detail below.

-24. A common taxonomy of sources of operational risk types aids with consistency of risk identification and assessment activities, and articulation of the nature and type of operational risk to which the FRFI is potentially exposed.
-An inconsistent taxonomy of operational risk terms may increase the likelihood of failing to identify and categorize risk, or allocate responsibility for the assessment, monitoring, and mitigation of risks.
+A common taxonomy of sources of operational risk types aids with consistency of risk identification and assessment activities, and articulation of the nature and type of operational risk to which the FRFI is potentially exposed.
+An inconsistent taxonomy of operational risk terms may increase the likelihood of not properly identifying, categorizing, and allocating responsibility for the assessment, monitoring, and mitigation of risks.

-25. Risk and control assessments (RCAs) are one of the primary tools typically used to assess inherent operational risks and the design and effectiveness of mitigating controls within FRFIs.
-Where utilized, RCAs should:
+Risk and control assessments are one of the primary tools typically used to assess inherent operational risks and the design and effectiveness of mitigating controls within FRFIs.
+RCAs provide value through:

-- include an assessment of business environment, inherent risks, controls, and residual risks, referencing the FRFI’s operational risk taxonomy;
+- including an assessment of business environment, inherent risks, controls, and residual risks, referencing the FRFI's operational risk taxonomy;

-- have proper alignment between the risk and its mitigating controls;
+- encouraging proper alignment between the risk and its mitigating controls;

-- be completed on a periodic basis; and
+- being completed on a periodic basis (to support accurate and timely information); and

-26. RCAs generally are completed by the first line of defence across the enterprise, including the various control groups, and should reflect the current environment but also be forward-looking in nature.
-Resulting action plans emerging from completion of an RCA should be tracked and monitored to ensure required enhancements are appropriately implemented.
-In addition, the second line of defence should review and provide independent challenge to the risk and control assessments, and the resulting action plans of the first line of defence.
+RCAs generally are completed by the first line of defence across the enterprise, including the various control groups, and should reflect the current environment but also be forward-looking in nature.
+Resulting action plans emerging from completion of an RCA should be tracked and monitored to facilitate required enhancements being appropriately implemented.
+In addition, the second line of defence should review and provide objective challenge to the risk and control assessments, and the resulting action plans of the first line of defence.

-27. Change management risk and control assessments establish a formalized process for assessing inherent operational risk and the appropriateness of mitigating controls when it undertakes significant changes.
+Change management risk and control assessments establish a formalized process for assessing inherent operational risk and the appropriateness of mitigating controls when the FRFI undertakes significant changes.
 The operational risk assessments made as part of the change management process should generally be performed by the first line of defence.
-This risk assessment process typically considers elements such as:
+This risk assessment process may consider:

 - inherent risks in the new product, service, or activity;